qooxdoo/deployment/README.md

 # Qooxdoo releases & deployment

-**NOTE ** This depends on the PR at https://github.com/qooxdoo/qooxdoo-compiler/pull/721

 This repo contains experimental code to separate the release and deployment workflow from the development workflow.
 The idea is that tests run in the codebase repositories and ensure quality and integrity of the the code.
 When